-Arrears level declined slightly from \$5.306 million in 2011 to \$5.119 million at March 31, 2012 however increased as a percentage of the portfolio from 2.9% of the portfolio at March 31, 2011 to 3.0% March 31, 2012 because of declines in the total portfolio.
-Both years are a marked improvement from 5.1% reported for March 2010.
-Effort to improve collection by loan officers and the special credit officer continue.
-The beef and blueberry sector contributed a significant portion of arrears.
+Arrears level declined from \$5.119 million in 2012 to \$4.734 million at March 31, 2013 and decreased as a percentage of the portfolio from 3.0% of the portfolio at March 31, 2012 to 2.7% March 31, 2013.
+The beef and greenhouse sector contributed a significant portion of arrears.
 Considerable attention and staff time has been directed to assisting these clients and recovering on accounts.
 The effects of anticipated future losses have been recognized in the Board's bad debt expense and provision for impairment.
-Accounts of twelve clients were submitted for write-off during the year, totalling \$5.0 million or 3.0% of the loan portfolio.
+Accounts of three clients were submitted for write-off during the year, totalling \$0.6 million or 0.4% of the loan portfolio.
 These are the result of shortfalls in security on unpaid loans in earlier years.
-88% of the write-off was for accounts involved in the collapsed hog industry.
+92% of the write-off was for accounts involved in the collapsed hog industry.

-Priority: Program Administration
+Priority: Insurance Program